If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sfcw-menu.pngSfcw-cp.png

-• L/R: selects a map and army.
+• L/R: Selects a map and A.I. playstyle.

-• D-Pad: moves the cursor around the various values onscreen.
+• D-Pad: Moves the cursor around the various values onscreen.

-• A/B: increases/decreases the currently selected value by 1 (with "XX" representing a value of 100).
+• A/B: Increases/decreases the currently selected value by 1 (with "XX" representing a value of 100).

-• X/Y: increases/decreases the currently selected value by 10.
+• X/Y: Increases/decreases the currently selected value by 10.

-• Start: returns to the game.
+• Start: Returns to the game.

 A second dummied-out menu option can be enabled with the code 87C9D638, though this one does not have a name (displaying a blank space or glitched text) and simply exits the menu when selected, as all of the code associated with its use has been deleted.